JanStern/Sudoku/README.md

 # Sudoku
 ## onther one
--s  automatically solves the sudoku
+1. s - automatically solves the sudoku
--n  just put notes as input
+1. n - just put notes as input
--o  shows you all possible option
+1. o - shows you all possible option